cuijiyao01/docker-k8s-training/docker/demo/demos.md

 ## Demo of Docker volumes

 You can use volume-demo.sh script.
-It executes all nessaccery docker command for this demo and awaits a "enter" before it cleans up and goes to the next part.
+It executes all necessary docker command for this demo and awaits a "enter" before it cleans up and goes to the next part.

 ### First part